moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/instructions.md

 ### Sources

 Sources are descriptions of the databases and tables already in Analytical Platform.
 With those tables defined as sources in dbt, it is then possible to select from source tables in your models using the [`source()`](https://docs.getdbt.com/reference/dbt-jinja-functions/source) function which helps define the lineage of your data.
 To see which sources have been defined, look in the [`./mojap_derived_tables/models/sources/`](./mojap_derived_tables/models/sources/) directory.
-If a database or table hasn't been defined as a source, let the data modelling team know at [#ask-data-modelling](https://asdslack.slack.com/archives/C03J21VFHQ9) and we'll look into adding it if it's appropriate to do so.
+If a database or table hasn't been defined as a source, then please follow below mentioned steps to get new source added.

+- Create a new branch off Main. (so it is easily revertable if something goes wrong while adding new source)
+- Add source database name exactly as it appears in Athena to the source_database_name.txt file in scripts folder.
+- Commit and push the changes & create a PR.

+Sources are set to refresh every Sunday & this includes addition of new source databases or updates in existing source databases (like addition or deletion of tables).
+Please contact data modelling team at [#ask-data-modelling](https://asdslack.slack.com/archives/C03J21VFHQ9) in case any queries.

 Below is an example of using the `source()` function to select from the `contact` table in the `delius_prod` database:

 `model_a.sql`